Pregnancy and Planning

 Having a baby is a joyous occasion, but it doesn’t always feel like it.
 You’ve probably heard the term “postpartum depression” — more accurately called perinatal depression and anxiety — but you might not realize how common it is.
 At least one in seven new moms will experience the condition, and 60% of the time it starts before or during pregnancy.

 A great way to get support is to talk to people just like you.
-Our Virtual Perinatal Support Groups meet twice a week for about 45 minutes each, and offer you a chance to meet other new moms who are also struggling with mood changes or the transition to parenthood.
+Our Virtual Perinatal Support Groups meet once a week for about 45 minutes, and offer you a chance to meet other new moms who are also struggling with mood changes or the transition to parenthood.

 Sessions are free to attend, even if you aren’t a Community patient.
 You don’t even have to worry about registering — just email us at bhintegration@eCommunity.com for details on how to join: